joelvoss/jvdx-core/README.md

 While it's possible to customize the browser or Node versions you wish to support using a [browserslist configuration][browserslist], the default setting is optimal and strongly recommended.

+## Modern Mode <a name="modern"></a>

+In addition to the above formats, jvdx also outputs a `modern` bundle specially designed to work in _all modern browsers_.
+This bundle preserves most modern JS features when compiling your code, but ensures the result runs in 95% of web browsers without needing to be transpiled.
+Specifically, it uses [preset-modules](https://github.com/babel/preset-modules) to target the set of browsers that support `<script type="module">` - that allows syntax like async/await, tagged templates, arrow functions, destructured and rest parameters, etc. The result is generally smaller and faster to execute than the `esm` bundle.

+**This is enabled by default.** All you have to do is add an `"exports"` field to your `package.json`

 ## Usage & Configuration